Skip to content

 Is Longer Sauna Exposure Better?

-Longer exposure of sauna sessions have been found to have dramatic positive effects on health.
-Some interesting studies have tested multiple sessions of 30 minutes back to back.
-Each of these sessions included 5 minute cooling breaks, allowing you to also stay hydrated.
+Each of these private sauna sessions included 5 minute cooling breaks, allowing you to also stay hydrated.
 This were shown to dramatically increase hormone secretion of important hormones such as human growth hormone.

 Important Things to Consider With Long Sauna Exposure

-The process of sauna bathing in longer sessions can contribute to dehydration.
+The process of using a sauna and bathing in longer sessions can contribute to dehydration.
 It is critical that you properly hydrate before each session and take any necessary cool down breaks.
 These breaks can help you use the sauna longer and increase output of benefits.
 So remember, drink plenty of water.

 Sauna Frequency

-Less frequent sauna exposure with increased duration can rival the benefits of frequent, shorter sauna sessions.
 If you're someone who doesn't have much time in their daily routine, but can take a day or two each week to have longer sessions, you can still gain tons of benefit from that.
 This is mostly personal preference.
-Generally it's suggested to try shorter, more frequent sessions due to the lowered risk of dehydration.

 Consult a Healthcare Provider